 - Internet Protocol (IP) Addresses: This site uses Internet Protocol (IP) addresses.
-An IP Address is a number assigned to your computer by your Internet Service Provider so you can access the Internet and it is generally considered to be non-personally identifiable information, because in most cases an IP address is dynamic (changing each time you connect to the Internet), rather than static (unique to a particular user's computer).
+An IP Address is a number assigned to your computer by your Internet service provider so you can access the Internet and is generally considered to be non-personally identifiable information, because in most cases an IP address is dynamic (changing each time you connect to the Internet), rather than static (unique to a particular user's computer).
 We use your IP address to diagnose problems with our server, report aggregate information, determine the fastest route for your computer to use in connecting to our site, and administer and improve the site.

 - Cookies: Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Most web browsers allow some control of cookies through browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.
-The bullet points and chart below explain further the cookies we use and why.
+The bullets and chart below explains further the cookies we use and why.

-- "Session" cookies are temporary bits of information that are erased once you exit your web browser window or otherwise turn your computer off.
+- "Session" cookies are temporary bits of information that are erased once you exit your Web browser window or otherwise turn your computer off.
 Session cookies are used to improve navigation on websites and to collect aggregate statistical information.
 This site uses session cookies.

 - "Internet tags" (also known as single-pixel GIFs, clear GIFs, invisible GIFs, and 1-by-1 GIFs) are smaller than cookies and tell the website server information such as the IP address and browser type related to the visitor's computer.
 This site uses Internet tags.
 Tags have been placed both on online advertisements that bring people to the site and on different pages of the site.
 These tags indicate how many times a page is opened and which information is consulted.
 We do not collect or seek personally identifiable information through these tags.

-- "Navigational data" ("log files," "server logs," and "clickstream" data) are used for system management to improve the content of the site, market research purposes, and to communicate information to visitors.
+- "Navigational data" ("log files," "server logs," and "clickstream" data) are used for system management, to improve the content of the site, market research purposes, and to communicate information to visitors.
 This site uses navigational data.